ATF Compliance Guide: Are Smoke Bombs Legal for Photography?

 • Cool-burn casings — Enola Gaye cool-burn technology keeps the exterior handleable with gloves during the burn.

-• Non-toxic, sulphur-free smoke — a cleaner plume with no harsh chemical smell.
+• Non-toxic smoke — a cleaner plume with no harsh chemical smell.

 ATF FAQ: Smoke Bombs for Photographers and Event Planners